CWRUChielLab/ScholasticGrading/README.md

 You will need to have shell access to your wiki to install this extension.

-Download and install the source into `extensions/ScholasticGrading`:
+Download and install the source code into `extensions/ScholasticGrading`:

     cd extensions
     git clone https://github.com/CWRUChielLab/ScholasticGrading.git